Chhagan Bhujbal

-Chhagan Bhujbal (born 15 October 1947) is an Indian politician from Maharashtra, who is the member of current Government of Maharashtra, headed by Devendra Fadnavis.
+Chhagan Bhujbal (born 15 October 1947) is an Indian politician from Maharashtra, who is a member of the current Government of Maharashtra, headed by Devendra Fadnavis.
 Currently he is a member of 15th Legislative Assembly of Maharashtra from Yeola Assembly.
 He also served as the Deputy Chief Minister of Maharashtra from 2009–2010 and 1999–2003.
-He earlier also served as Minister of Public Works Department and Minister of Home Affairs in Government of Maharashtra.
+He has also served as Minister of Public Works Department, Minister of Home Affairs, Minister of Food and Civil Supplies, and Minister of State Border Defence in the Government of Maharashtra.

 Political career

 Before entering politics, Bhujbal was a vegetable vendor in Byculla market where his mother had a small fruit shop.
-He started his political career with Shiv Sena in the 1960s.
-After being inspired by Shiv Sena philosophy of Balasaheb Thackeray, Bhujbal evolved into a hardcore Shiv Sainik.
-He was amongst initial members of the Shiv Sena.
-During his work as Corporator for the Mumbai corporation, Bhujbal maintained consistent contact, communication with rank and file of his constituency and its neighbourhood.
-Later, he was elected as Mayor of Mumbai twice.
-He was among the earliest MLAs of Shiv Sena elected from Mazgaon first in 1985 and again in 1990.
+He started his political career with the Shiv Sena in the 1960s.
+After being inspired by Shiv Sena's philosophy of Balasaheb Thackeray, Bhujbal evolved into a hardcore Shiv Sainik.
+He was amongst the initial members of the Shiv Sena.
+During his work as Corporator for the Brihanmumbai Municipal Corporation, Bhujbal maintained consistent contact, communication with rank and file of his constituency and its neighbourhoods.
+Later, he was elected as mayor of Mumbai twice.
+He was among the earliest MLAs of Shiv Sena elected from Mazgaon, first in 1985 and again in 1990.

 He left Shiv Sena in 1991 and joined the Indian National Congress.
-Later, after the Indian National Congress leader Sharad Pawar decided to split from the Congress and form his own party, the Nationalist Congress Party, Bhujbal went along with him.

-Bhujbal contested 2014 General Elections from Nashik Constituency and lost the race to Hemant Godse from Shiv Sena.
+Later, after the INC leader Sharad Pawar decided to split from the Congress and form his own party, the Nationalist Congress Party, Bhujbal went along with him.Bhujbal contested the 2014 General Elections from Nashik Constituency and lost the race to Hemant Godse from Shiv Sena.

-Bhujbal is currently Member of Legislative Assembly from Yeola Constituency and has been incumbent since 2004.
+Bhujbal is currently a Member of Legislative Assembly from Yevla Assembly constituency and has been incumbent since 2004.

 Bhujbal belongs to the Mali (OBC) community.
 He shares strong ties with Bihar politician Upendra Kushwaha.
 On various occasions, Kushwaha has spoken to media that he considers Bhujbal as well as Sharad Pawar as his mentor and relies on them for his political decisions.

 Early life and studies

 Chhagan Bhujbal was born into a poor Marathi Mali family in Nashik.
-He pursued his secondary and higher secondary education at Elphinstone Technical High School in Mumbai.
+He pursued his secondary and higher secondary education at Elphinstone High School in Mumbai.
 Later, he obtained a diploma in Mechanical Engineering from VJTI, Mumbai.
 From a young age, he actively participated in agriculture and agriculture-related businesses while developing a strong interest in social and political affairs in the state.

-Private life
+Personal life

 He is fluent in Marathi, Hindi.
 He is married to Mrs. Meena Bhujbal, and they have one child.
 His son, Pankaj Bhujbal, is a member of the Maharashtra Legislative Council.